ghrua/ccpr_release/README.md

 **Step-5**: Decoding & Reprting Score

 You can use the folllowing data to prepare the prompts.
-Note you can prepare the training data using the following script, too.
+Note you can prepare the training data based on the following script.
 ```bash
 cd Platypus
 bash prepare_alpaca_data_phrase_test_enxx.sh